-(C) The fertilization of the Oocytes by the sperm when it occurs will result in Embryo which are further incubated in the lab for another 48 hours by which time the Embryo (New Baby) will be 2 days old.
+(C) The fertilization of the Oocytes by the sperm when it occurs will result in Embryo which are further incubated in the lab for another 3 to 5 days before the Embryo is transfered into the womb (uterus).

 (E) In the past there used to be several instances of failure of the sperm to fertilize the Oocytes.
 This problem, nowadays is easily solved by the use of a special machine called the intracytoplasmic sperm injection (I.C.S.I.) machine which aids such low quality and low capacity sperm to easily fertilize the Oocytes just like the way jacket will aid some one who cannot swim to stay afloat on water at sea/river.